A person holding a flower in her hand while another person looks on.

 Coalfield Solar Fund

-A person with glasses smiling and holding a cup.
+A person with glasses smiling in front of a brick background

 GRID Alternatives